Honnemarudu

 Before, now what looks like a eternity, a week, a couple of my friends, and their friends and colleagues left for Honnemarudu - A forlorn place next to the river 15 kms from Jog falls.
 A 9:30 ultra-deluxe Rajahamsa left us at Tadeguppa early morning in the company of a LOT of stray dogs and some early morning fisherman.

+Soon a sumo materialized.
+We and the first rays of sun landed together, after traveling together on rain sodden mud roads, before a shackle and bleary eyed Nayan, who was going to be our guide for the next two days.
 The conditions were read out - No plastic covers, bottles or any form of non-biodegradable trash; Blue colored drinking water from a well garnished with dead leaves and algae; Two toilets to be shared located on the far end of a little road with a huge sintex tank with water outside;

 Our accomodation (rather the cloak room) on top of a little hill making sure we climb a hill if we forget a towel or a soap.
 What wasn't told but was later found out was that we have company.
 Space wouldn't be a problem until you let them rest on you for sometime because they grow on you - LITERALLY!
 Leeches.
 Lots of them.
 My only images of Leeches is from the movie Anaconda-II where co-travellers gasp at a guy's back teeming with crawling vermins.
 Was quite surprised to see how small they actually are, and how fast they could grow (on someone else's hand!).
 Was granted closer examination of look and feel inside the loo in the worst possible position and time (when mobility is quite limited as you might agree)